 Advantages and disadvantages of mechanical disc brakes

 The main advantages of mechanical disc brakes are that they are quite inexpensive and above all they are very easy to service.
-It’s a cable actuated system, which works in a simple way: when you pull the brake lever the force is transferred to the calipers through the cable.
+It’s a cable-actuated system, which works in a simple way: when you pull the brake lever the force is transferred to the calipers through the cable.

-If the cable ever snaps or stretches, it’s very easy to to fix it because cables are readily available in any bike shop, and almost any type of cable can be used in a pinch.
+If the cable ever snaps or stretches, it’s very easy to fix it because cables are readily available in any bike shop, and almost any type of cable can be used in a pinch.

 One of the limitations of mechanical disc brakes is that the cable can stretch or snap.
 This isn’t a common issue and you need to subject the bike to a lot of abuse to reach the cable’s limit, but definitely something to be aware of.

 Mechanical disc brakes also need some maintenance.
 Since the cable runs inside the housing, and dirt and water can enter, mechanical disc brakes can lose efficiency over time, and it can become hard to operate them.
-Sometimes all you need is to remove the cable from the housing and give it a drop of oil so everything will operate smooth again.
+Sometimes all you need is to remove the cable from the housing and give it a drop of oil so everything will operate smoothly again.